ItsFranklinMyDudes/php-site-temp/design.md

 # Project Overview

-My php site will be selling Maccas toys that look like Maccas foods, Chip, Big Mac McFlurrys. all foods into little foods
+This statement is referring to a website that will be selling toys that resemble McDonald's menu items like French fries, Big Macs, and McFlurrys.
+The toys will be designed to look like the actual food items, turning all of the McDonald's menu items into smaller, toy versions.

 ## User Management
-Users will be able to login and out
+This means that users will be able to access the system by logging in with a username and password, and then log out when they are finished.
+This is a basic security feature to ensure that only authorized users can access the system.

-Users info will be stored
+the information that will be stored about a user in a database.
+### It includes their:
-- Name
+- name
-- DOB
+- date of birth
-- Email
+- email address
-- Address
+- physical address
-- hashed password
+- a hashed password
-- access level (admin or normal user)
+- their access level (whether they have admin privileges or are a normal user).

 ## Product Management
-People with the right permission will be able to add, remove and edit Products
+people who have been given the appropriate permission will be able to add, remove, and edit products in a database or system.
+This permission may be granted to certain individuals or groups of people, such as administrators

-Product info will be stored
+Product info will be stored is a statement that indicates that information related to a product will be saved in a database.
+#### This information includes the product
-- Name
+- name
-- Price
+- price
-- Description
+- description
-- Quantity (stock)
+- quantity (stock) of the product.

+This information is important for keeping track of the products that are available for sale.

 ## Behaviour User Journey
 ```mermaid